Policy 1080 – Educational Equity

 -

-The Superintendent/ designee will oversee the reporting of equity related goals and data to the public in the aggregate by federally accountable student groups, gender, disability, grade and school in a searchable and analyzable format.
+The Superintendent/designee will oversee the reporting of equity related goals and data to the public in the aggregate by federally accountable student groups, gender, disability, grade, and school in a searchable and analyzable format.

 -